Hands-On CHEESEMAKING CLASSES & Cheese Making Supplies

 Back in the 14th century when the Gothic cathedral in Milan was under construction there were serious disagreements about how to proceed.
 A French builder was brought in as a consultant by the Milanese and he summed up the problems with the statement 'ars sine scientia nihil est': 'art without science is useless.'
 The summing up of Merryl Winstein's cheesemaking weekend might well be 'scientia sine ars non satis est': science without art is not enough.

-♦ In each information packed class you'll learn accurate traditional and professional cheese making methods gleaned from my study with expert cheesemakers from around the world.
+♦ In each information packed class you'll learn accurate traditional and professional cheese making methods gained from my studies with expert cheese makers from around the world.
 You'll know how to avoid common cheesemaking mistakes.
 Your own delectable cheese, carefully made at home, can rival any other.
-You will NOT bring cheese home, but you'll go home confident, ready to make all your favorites.
+You will NOT bring cheese home, but you'll go home confident with your complete direction booklet, ready to make all your favorites.

-♦ Cheese making classes are in suburban St. Louis, MO near Highway 40 at Brentwood Blvd (Near Galleria or Whole Foods Brentwood), 63144.
+♦ Cheese making classes are either in suburban St. Louis, Missouri USA, 63108, near St. Louis University, Forest Park, the hospitals, IKEA, and the new city location of Whole Foods.
 Exact location is sent to participants.
-I have raised dairy goats in my urban backyard for 20 years and have a lot of expertise to share about that.
+In class we learn methods which apply to both cow milk and goat milk.
+I raised dairy goats in my urban backyard for 21 years and share my expertise.